The Housing Health and Safety Rating System (HHSRS)

 - The wishes of the current occupier(s)

-- The LHAs enforcement policy, HHSRS enforcement guidance and application of the enforcement concordat
+- The Local Authority enforcement policy and HHSRS enforcement guidance

 - For prohibition orders (including emergency prohibition orders) and demolition orders; that compensation payments may become relevant in accordance with the Housing Act 1985 Section 584A and Section 584B